How to Write an SEO Optimised Blog Post

 First off, it makes your blog posts easier to read because the information is broken down into sub-categories.
 It organises your content into different categories so you can focus on one sub-topic at a time.
 This structure makes it easier for your website visitors to read and understand the content, which in turn makes the content valuable to the readers.

 Second, it helps to optimise your blog posts because you can target keywords in your subheadings.
 Search engine crawlers will look at these headings and determine what topic you are talking about for each section.
-It is a great way to generate blog traffic from search engines.
+It’s a great way to generate blog traffic from search engines.

 And lastly, it makes your blog post scannable.
 Instead of writing a few long paragraphs, it becomes easier to manage the content through shorter and segmented paragraphs.